Settings > Roles & Permissions

-If you’d like to change that so that the Help Desk only has permission to read the application pool on Windows 2012 and Windows 2016 servers, then you’d select those Containers and click Add.
+If you’d like to change it so that the Help Desk only has permission to read the application pool on Windows 2012 and Windows 2016 servers, then you’d select those Containers and click Add.

 More than likely, you’ll have Containers already built for applications, divisions, departments, locations, or whatever is required by your organization.
 You’ll be able to select those Containers for your Scope.